England | Scotland | Wales | Northern Ireland | Ireland

 MBBS MRCGP DFSRH

-Our practice nurses Clare Day (RGN) Jane Fox (RGN) and Helen Grainger (RGN) see patients for dressings, pill checks, cervical smears, family planning advice, immunisations (routine and travel) and other health matters such as Asthma Reviews.
+Our practice nurses Clare Day (RGN) Jane Fox (RGN) and Suzanne Nail (RGN) see patients for dressings, pill checks, cervical smears, family planning advice, immunisations (routine and travel) and other health matters such as Asthma Reviews.

 Diana Jemmett and Michelle Nicholls are our Health Care Assistants.
 They undertake a variety of clinical tasks including taking blood samples, doing blood pressure checks, ear syringing, and giving flu jabs.
-Sarah Stewart and Magdalena Jozwiak are our Phlebotomists.
+Sarah Stewart is our Phlebotomist.

 If you are not sure which member of the nursing team to see, please ask the receptionists and they will make sure that you are booked in with the right person.